HaploExplore/HaploExplore_software_v1/README.md

 .
 Pruning mode : 0.95 (default) - delete haploblocks that have at least x% (per default 95%) of its SNPs that are contained in another haploblocks (of the same size or bigger)

-Note: The Carrier Percentage (CP) is the proportion of individuals who carry the minor allele of a tag SNP and also carry the minor alleles of other SNPs within the same haploblock.
+Note: The Carrier Percentage (CP) is the proportion of individuals who carry the minor allele of a coreSNP and also carry the minor alleles of other SNPs within the same haploblock.
 This ensures that only SNPs with strong biological relevance and statistical correlation are grouped together.

 __________________________________________________________________________________________________________________________________________________________________________________________________

-**Output files** :
+**OUTPUT FILES**

 	- Find haploblocks in a region function :
 		- Tables (.txt):